-This baby breathing monitor mat is different than the first two because you also get a visual aid to help you see baby while they are sleeping.
-The AngelCare AC327 was made for complete monitoring of baby.
+This baby breathing monitor mat is different than the first two because you also get a visual aid to help you see babies while they are sleeping.
+The AngelCare AC327 was made for complete monitoring of the baby.

 - Breathing sensor pad does not go on baby (helps if baby has sensitive skin)

 - If no movement is detected within 20 seconds an alarm will sound alerting parents

 You have to place the sensory pad beneath the crib on a flat surface

 Mount the camera on the wall or near the crib where the baby is sleeping

 Set up the display before using the product

 The BabySense 7 is pretty amazing because of its highly sensitive nature.
 It makes it a great monitor to have from newborns to infants